 I am developing an art installation project to raise awareness about the food we eat.

-Available for selected interaction design works, side projects, public speaking and teaching opportunities.
+Available for selected contract works, side projects, public speaking and teaching opportunities.

 I've had the great fortune of working in close-knit teams of early-stage startups, with talented people from around the world, while experiencing different work formats: remote and distributed team, freelance and in-house.